El Dorado Hills Kids Dentist

 Children with Special Health Care Needs

-Make a Smile Rocklin strives to provide the best dental care for all children.
+Make a Smile El Dorado Hills strives to provide the best dental care for all children.
 Some patients often present dentists with unique challenges, such as those with significant medical, physical, or mental disabilities.
 At Make a Smile, however, our staff has received special training to be able to best treat special needs patients in our practice, resulting in the formation of lasting friendships with them and their caregivers.
-We assure a positive dental experience to all of our special needs patients, who are always attentively treated with gentleness and care in our pediatric dentist office.
+We assure a positive dental experience to all of our special needs patients, who are always attentively treated with gentleness and care in our pediatric dentist

 What is Pediatric Dentistry?